Should I Buy Bitcoin for My Child?

 There's no right answer here.
 Bitcoin could be worth a lot more in 18 years, or a lot less.
 What matters is whether it fits your family's financial picture and risk tolerance.

 You've bought some Bitcoin for yourself.
 Maybe a lot, maybe a little.
 Now you're thinking: should I buy some for my kid?
-The honest answer is: it depends.
-Let's walk through it.
+The honest answer is: it depends on your time horizon and how you handle custody.

-The case for buying Bitcoin for your child
+What's the case for buying Bitcoin for a child?

 A small, regular purchase ($10-25/month) over 18 years adds up.
 You're not trying to time the market.
-You're giving your kid a head start on owning an asset that can't be inflated away.
+You're giving your kid a head start on owning a scarce asset over a long time horizon.

-Bitcoin isn't insured like a bank account (FDIC covers up to $250,000 in a bank).
+Bitcoin isn't insured like a bank account.
+The FDIC covers up to $250,000 per depositor at insured banks.3 Bitcoin has no such protection.
 If you lose your keys or get hacked, the money is gone.
-Custody matters, especially for a minor who can't manage their own wallet.
+Custody matters, especially for a minor who can't manage their own exchange account.

 And it's worth saying plainly: Bitcoin could fail.
 The probability feels low after 17+ years, but it's not zero.
 Don't put in money your family can't afford to lose.

 • Time horizon matters most.
 15+ years?
 The volatility smooths out historically.
+Through 2025, every 4-year holding period has ended higher.4 Past performance isn't a guarantee, but the longer the horizon, the better the odds.
 3-5 years?
 Much riskier.

 • Size it appropriately.
 This isn't your kid's college fund (unless you're very comfortable with risk).
-It's a long-term asymmetric bet alongside their other savings.
+It's a long-term allocation alongside their other savings.
+Compare it with a Bitcoin + 529 approach for balance.

 • Custody is the real question.
 Where do you hold it?
-Cash App is easy but not ideal for long-term storage.
 A hardware wallet is more secure but requires you to manage the keys.
+An exchange is easier but riskier long-term.
 Think about what happens if something happens to you.

 • “Why are you saving Bitcoin for me?”
 Because I think it might be worth a lot more when you're an adult, and I want to give you a head start.
 But I could be wrong, which is why we save in other ways too.